TotallyNotChase/c-iterplus/README.md

 # Usage
 Just include `itplus.h` and get to using it!

 Before anything, you should familiarize yourself with the basics of these iterators.
 Discussed in [c-iterators](https://github.com/TotallyNotChase/c-iterators).
 You just need to know how to iterate through iterables though.
+TL;DR- you use the [`foreach`](./include/itplus_foreach.h) macro to iterate over an iterable.

 Refer to [tests](./tests/main.c) or [samples](./samples/main.c) to look at how to implement the utilities.
 In general the pattern goes like this-
 1. Define the iterplus structs required to define the specific utilities.
 Include it in a header.